jmacosta/keepcoding_advance_node_practise/readme.md

 npm run dev
 # this command start the microservice for create thumbnails
 npm run thumbnail
+# this command start tailwind preprocessor for apply changes in styles
+npm run tailwind
 ```

 ## Start a MongoDB Server in MacOS or Linux